-Figure 3.
-JSON Format of Extracted User Data (User ID: 2190).

-It is collected through the API from an established SQL database and returned in JSON format, structured as key-value pairs.
-This system is shown in Figure 3, an example of the json format extracted from the SQL server for a user with ID 2190.
-The unique identifier number corresponds to the SQL database table corresponding to the unique identifier number, and generates user information in the form of Title and Tag_Name as shown in Figure 3.
-The actual generated memory is in JSON format.
-Here, the main information used to build a personalized database is the entry number.
-This is a data that contains tag information such as keywords set by the individual to categorize documents.
-We call it a "tagbox" and, as mentioned earlier, it is available as an Internet web service.
-In practice, the tagging box is implemented as a hyperlink to reference the personalization information.
+The data are collected from an established SQL database through an API, returned in the JavaScript Object Notation (JSON) format, and structured as key-value pairs, as illustrated in Figure 3.
+The unique identifier number corresponds to a particular SQL database table and generates user information in the form of titles and tag names.
+The main information used to build a personalized database is the number of entries that contain tagging information, such as keywords, set by individuals to categorize documents.
+We call this a "tagbox,” and, as mentioned earlier, it is available as an Internet web service.
+In practice, a tagging box is implemented as a hyperlink to reference personalization information.